TobKed/blog/content/posts/2019_07_13_docker_on_raspberry.md

 ### Docker installation

 Installation is provided by a simple script which executes just 6 shell commands.
-I will desribe each one of them briefly.
+I will describe each one of them briefly.

 <script src="https://gist.github.com/TobKed/75337ec7b73a0ac59a415b837927e4ee.js"></script>